2022–23 Manchester City F.C. season: Christmas and New Year

-Season run in
+Season run-in

-On 14 March, on a record breaking night, City defeated RB Leipzig 7–0 at home in their Champions League round of 16 2nd leg tie to advance to the quarter-finals of the competition 8–1 on aggregate.
-This equalled City's record score-line in the competition, but the match was particularly notable for the five goals scored by Erling Haaland who in doing so scored his 39th goal of the season and broke the 94 year old club record of Tommy Johnson.
-It was also the first time a City player had scored five goals in a single continental match and broke the record for the most number of continental goals scored in a season.
+On 14 March, on a record breaking night, City defeated RB Leipzig 7–0 at home (8–1 on aggregate) in their Champions League round of 16 second leg tie to advance to the quarter-finals of the competition.
+This equalled City's record scoreline in the Champions League, but the match was particularly notable for the five goals scored by Haaland, who in recording his 39th goal of the season broke the 94-year-old club record of Tommy Johnson.
+It was also the first time a City player had scored five goals in a single continental match, and broke the record for the most number of continental goals scored in a season.